 - Assumption has a therapy dog named Crusader.
-He visits generally one two times per week, periodically visits classrooms, but most often is in the Counselor's office. - Therapy dogs have been active in schools for some time.
+He periodically visits classrooms and supports our counseling lessons. - Therapy dogs have been active in schools for some time.
 Teachers and administrators have witnessed the effects therapy dogs have on students and themselves.
 The benefits of having therapy dogs in the classroom/ at school include: - Physical benefits.
 Interaction with therapy dogs has been shown to reduce blood pressure, provide physical stimulation and assist with pain management. - Social benefits.
 A visiting therapy dog promotes greater self esteem and focused interaction with other students and teachers. - Cognitive benefits.
 It has been empirically proven that therapy dogs stimulate memory and problem-solving skills. - Emotional and mental health benefits.
 A therapy dog can lift moods in the classroom, often provoking laughter.